The employee handbook may be underestimated, but it is certainly strategic!

 What’s in an Employee Handbook?

 A robust Employee Handbook does the following for your organization:

-1. Establishes expectations and clearly defines the boundaries for the employees and details company rules and benefits.
+1. Establishes expectations, clearly defines the boundaries for the employees, and details company rules and benefits.

 2. Protects employers by clearly stating the policies and procedures that can prevent liability.

-3. Establishes information about an organization’s policies regarding holidays, leave, work hours, pay procedures, overtime pay, performance reviews, recreational breaks, dress code, salary or pay revision or pay procedures.
+3. Establishes information about an organization’s policies regarding holidays, leave, work hours, pay procedures, overtime pay, performance reviews, recreational breaks, dress code, salary or pay revision, or pay procedures.
 The Employee Handbook contains information about orientation and training policies.
-It also includes information on termination procedures.
+It also includes information on both hiring and termination procedures.

-4. Presents the organization’s policies on using company and personal devices and other equipment within the office premises.
+4. Presents the organization’s policies on using the company and personal devices and other equipment within the office premises.
 Some companies have restrictions on the usage of communication devices like cell phones.
-Employee Handbooks also outline the terms and conditions for the use of these devices and also the sites employees are not expected to visit.
+Employee Handbooks also outline the terms and conditions for using these devices.

-So why wouldn’t you want a specific, robust and current Employee Handbook?
-I can’t think of a single reason why!
+So why wouldn’t you want a specific, robust, and current Employee Handbook?
+I can’t think of a single reason!